Teriflunomide

 Preclinical safety data

-Repeated oral administration of teriflunomide to mice, rats and dogs for up to 3, 6, and 12 months, respectively, revealed that the major targets of toxicity were the bone marrow, lymphoid organs, oral cavity/ gastro intestinal tract, reproductive organs, and pancreas.
+Repeated oral administration of teriflunomide to mice, rats and dogs for up to 3, 6, and 12 months, respectively, revealed that the major targets of toxicity were the bone marrow, lymphoid organs, oral cavity/gastro intestinal tract, reproductive organs, and pancreas.
 Evidence of an oxidative effect on red blood cells was also observed.
-Anemia, decreased platelet counts and effects on the immune system, including leukopenia, lymphopenia and secondary infections, were related to the effects on the bone marrow and/or lymphoid organs.
+Anaemia, decreased platelet counts and effects on the immune system, including leukopenia, lymphopenia and secondary infections, were related to the effects on the bone marrow and/or lymphoid organs.
 The majority of effects reflect the basic mode of action of the compound (inhibition of dividing cells).
 Animals are more sensitive to the pharmacology, and therefore toxicity, of teriflunomide than humans.
 As a result, toxicity in animals was found at exposures equivalent or below human therapeutic levels.

 Teriflunomide was not mutagenic in vitro or clastogenic in vivo.
 Clastogenicity observed in vitro was considered to be an indirect effect related to nucleotide pool imbalance resulting from the pharmacology of DHO-DH inhibition.
 The minor metabolite TFMA (4-trifluoromethylaniline) caused mutagenicity and clastogenicity in vitro but not in vivo.